 Formerly called Sheridan Story, Every Meal coordinates the delivery of food to families struggling with food insecurity through partner schools throughout Minnesota.

 Lake Street Council

 A broad-based social service organization that operates more than twenty programs throughout the state of Minnesota.
-Services include housing, financial services, counseling, senior care programs, refugee resettlement, disaster recovery, and assistance for those with disabilities.
+Services include housing, financial wellness, counseling, senior care programs, refugee resettlement, disaster recovery, and assistance for those with disabilities.

 Seeks to create and foster relationships between faith communities for common good in our community.

 Operates a shelter for adults experiencing homelessness, transitional housing for women who have experienced domestic abuse, and permanent supportive housing for men and women who live with a mental illness, physical disability, and/or substance use disorder.
 Mount Olive volunteers provide meals at the Our Saviour’s shelter twice a month.